miracl/amcl/version3/java/readme.txt

 py config64.py

-or
+or perhaps

 python3 config64.py

 Then select options 1, 17 and 20 (these are fixed for the example programs provided, but easily changed).
 Select 0 to exit.

-Then compile and run the test program by executing on windows
+If these options have been selected, then compile and build the test programs by executing

-javac -cp amcl.jar; TestALL.java
-java -cp amcl.jar; TestALL

-Or on Linux

-javac -cp amcl.jar: TestALL.java
+py build.py

+Run all of the test programs

-java -cp amcl.jar: TestALL
+java -cp amcl/target/classes org.apache.milagro.TestALL

 The correct PIN is 1234

-Next compile and run the Benchmarking program by executing on windows
+Next compile and run the Benchmarking program by executing

-javac -cp amcl.jar; BenchtestALL.java
-java -cp amcl.jar; BenchtestALL

-Or on Linux

-javac -cp amcl.jar: BenchtestALL.java
-java -cp amcl.jar: BenchtestALL
+java -cp amcl/target/classes org.apache.milagro.BenchtestALL